 The Exam will be cumulative.
 It accounts for 35% of your final grade.
 It will be closed book & multiple choice, short answer and case.
-The Exam covers course material and video lectures.
-The exam will cover material from the text book on Avenue, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos
+The Exam covers course material and lectures.
+The exam will cover material from the text book on Avenue, readings, handouts, web site material assigned, lectures and class discussions.

-PARTICIPATION/CLASS CONTRIBUTION
+PARTICIPATION / CLASS CONTRIBUTION